Click on the photos of my books to enlarge them.

 If there is a specific topic you wish to peruse, you can type the keyword(s) in the search bar at top right.

-NOTE: I DO NOT USE FACEBOOK, MYSPACE, OR TWITTER.
+NOTE: I DO NOT USE FACEBOOK and MYSPACE.

 “gigi-hawaii” is a blog nickname for Glenda Chung Hinchey, a third-generation Korean-American, born and raised in Hawaii.
 She graduated from the University of Hawaii (BA Sociology) and then traveled solo around the world for seven years, living in California, Thailand, Europe, and New York.
 She taught English at Thammasat University, Voice of America, and AUA Language Center in Bangkok and was a graduate student in music at Columbia University.
 A former Hawaii Public Radio commentator, she has published an anthology, three memoirs, and many newspaper columns.
 She lives with her husband in Honolulu.
 They have two daughters, a son-in-law, and two grandchildren.